Liberty vs. UMass NCAA Football Odds, Plays and Insights | October 30, 2021

 - Liberty and its opponents have gone over the current 57.5-point total in three of seven games this season.

-- UMass' games have gone over 57.5 points in four of seven chances this season.

-- Saturday's total is 8.4 points higher than the combined 49.1 PPG average of the two teams.
+- Saturday's over/under is 8.4 points higher than the combined 49.1 PPG average of the two teams.

-- These two squads surrender a combined 61.9 points per game, 4.4 more than this contest's over/under.
+- The 61.9 points per game these two squads have surrendered to opponents this season are 4.4 more than the 57.5 total in this contest.

 - The Flames and their opponents score an average of 56.3 points per game, 1.2 fewer than Saturday's total.

-- The 58.3 PPG average total in Minutemen games this season is 0.8 points more than this game's over/under.
+- The 57.5-point total for this game is 0.8 points below the 58.3 points per game average total in Minutemen games this season.

 Liberty Stats and Trends

-- Liberty has played eight games, with four wins against the spread.

-- Liberty's games this year have eclipsed the over/under two times in seven opportunities (28.6%).
+- Liberty's games this year have gone over the point total two times in seven opportunities (28.6%).

-- Liberty is 1-0 against the spread and 2-0 overall in games when it puts up more than 44 points.
+- Liberty is 1-0 against the spread and 2-0 overall in games when it records more than 44.0 points.

 - The Flames have nine turnovers this season, equal to the number of takeaways for the Minutemen.